mjteo95/GEO1003-Shared_Notes/docs/content/notes/privacy/european_data.md

 Information that can be used to identify a person includes:

-- Name
+* Name
-- Identification number
+* Identification number
-- Location data
+* Location data
-- Online identifier
+* Online identifier
-- Vehicle registration number
+* Vehicle registration number
-- Physical characteristics
+* Physical characteristics
-- Genetic data
+* Genetic data
-- Cultural identity
+* Cultural identity

+The **metadata** should also be considered, as it sometimes contains even more information.
+For example, the **metadata of a picture** taken with a smartphone can contain the GPS coordinates, the date and time, the author, the camera model and the settings of the camera.

 The concept of identifiability is explained by the Recital 26 of the GDPR.
 This approach is called the **risk-based approach**: